-(2) "Audited Financial Statements" means the annual financial statements, if any, of the Authority, audited by such auditor as selected by the Authority or as shall otherwise then be required or permitted by the Authority or federal law or the Resolution.
+- (2) "Audited Financial Statements" means the annual financial statements, if any, of the Authority, audited by such auditor as selected by the Authority or as shall otherwise then be required or permitted by the Authority or federal law or the Resolution.
 Audited Financial Statements shall be prepared in accordance with GAAP; provided, however, that pursuant to Section 3.2(a) hereof, the Authority may from time to time, if required by the Authority's legal requirements, modify the accounting principles to be followed in preparing its financial statements.
-The notice of any such modification required by Section 3.2(a) hereof shall include a reference to the specific law or regulation describing such accounting principles, or other description thereof.

-(3) "Counsel" means any nationally recognized bond counsel or counsel expert in federal securities laws.

-(4) "GAAP" means generally accepted accounting principles as prescribed from time to time for governmental units by the Governmental Accounting Standards Board, the Financial Accounting Standards Board, or any successor to the duties and responsibilities of either of them.

-(5) "MSRB" means the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934, or any successor thereto or to the functions of the MSRB contemplated by this Agreement.

-(6) "Notice Event" means any of the following events with respect to the Bonds, whether relating to the Authority or otherwise:

-- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds;
+The notice of any such modification required by Section 3.2(a) hereof shall include a reference to the specific law or regulation describing such accounting principles, or other description thereof. - (3) "Counsel" means any nationally recognized bond counsel or counsel expert in federal securities laws. - (4) "GAAP" means generally accepted accounting principles as prescribed from time to time for governmental units by the Governmental Accounting Standards Board, the Financial Accounting Standards Board, or any successor to the duties and responsibilities of either of them. - (5) "MSRB" means the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934, or any successor thereto or to the functions of the MSRB contemplated by this Agreement. - (6) "Notice Event" means any of the following events with respect to the Bonds, whether relating to the Authority or otherwise: - (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (vii) modifications to rights of Bondholders, if material;

-- (vii) modifications to rights of Bondholders, if material; - (viii) Bond calls, if material, and tender offers; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the Bonds, if material; - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership or similar event; - (xiii) the consummation of a merger, consolidation, or acquisition involving the Authority or the sale of all or substantially all of the assets of the Authority, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+- (viii) Bond calls, if material, and tender offers; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the Bonds, if material; - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership or similar event; - (xiii) the consummation of a merger, consolidation, or acquisition involving the Authority or the sale of all or substantially all of the assets of the Authority, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.

-With regard to the reportable event described in subsection (xii) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the Authority in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority having supervision or jurisdiction over substantially all of the assets or business of the Authority having supervision or jurisdiction over substantially all of the assets or business of the Authority having supervision or jurisdiction over substantially all of the assets or business of the Authority.
+With regard to the reportable event described in subsection (xii) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the Authority in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority.